rewire/publishing_logic/README.md

 After installing the gem add the publishing logic fields to your model by running:

+  bundle exec rails generate publishing_logic_fields NAME [options]

+To see full documentation of generator options run

-  bundle exec rails g publishing_logic_fields
+  bundle exec rails generate publishing_logic_fields

 ### Publishing logic for ActiveRecord models

 * Generates a migration with fields required for publishing logic.
 Fields are:
   * publishing_enabled:boolean
   * published_at:datetime
   * published_until:datetime (optional)